shariult/projects-with-webpack/README.md

 ## Usage

 1. **webpack.dev.js**: This file sets up the project environment.
 First setup the project directory by setting the value of "projectDir" variable.
-2. **auto config**: By default the value of "files" is set to "autoConfig()".
+2. **auto config**: The value of "files" can be set to "autoConfig()".
 This will automatically generate and include a JavaScript file based on the HTML/EJS files in the "projectDir".
 The JavaScript file will have the same name as your HTML/EJS file.
 This method is recommended.
 3. **manual config**:  Alternatively, manually define which HTML/EJS files to compile in the array called "files".
 This array contains multiple objects each containing 2 properties: "htmlFileName", "jsFiles".
 Simply, define the name of the HTML/EJS file with proper extension in "htmlFileName" and the names of the JavaScript files in the "jsFiles" array.
-Follow the example given in the "webpack.dev.js" file.
+An example is given in the "webpack.dev.js" file.
-4. Stylesheets such as CSS/SCSS/SASS should be imported via a JavaScript file that is linked by above method.
+4. **Stylesheets:** Stylesheets such as CSS/SCSS/SASS should be imported via a JavaScript file that is linked by above method.
+In manual method, "main.js" file is used to import stylesheets and for "autoconfig()" method use corresponding JavaScript file to import the stylesheets.
 5. **Precompiled JavaScript Files**: JavaScript files (such as minified JavaScript files that does not "export") can be included in HTML using the \<script\> tag if they are in "jslib" folder.
 Alternatively, All library files will merge and generate a "vendor.js" file within the projects "jslib/" directory.
 Then add following code to the HTML/EJS page,

 ```javascript